raj3000k/medical-data-analysis/README.md

 # medical-data-analysis
+Analysis of the hospital data for different business queries and their results (output) of Google Clouds BigQuery Platform, using appropriate SQL Commands.
 # File Description:
+department.csv :
+employee.csv :
+treatments_available.csv :

-1) List All the Data From Department Table
+1) List All the Data From the Department Table
 ```
 SELECT * FROM `medical-data-raj.medical_dataset.departments`
 ```